News Application Areas

 Eine Hand wehrt Flammen ab.

-The kaolin-based coating provided the best fire protection with a critical time of 37.6 min Image source: thommas68 - Pixabay (symbol image).
+The synergy of SAPP and ScYSZ creates a stable char layer while reducing heat release and smoke production. critical time of 37.6 min Image source: thommas68 - Pixabay (symbol image).

 In a new work, an epoxy-modified silicon (SiR) coating was formed by the condensation of dimethyldiethoxysiloxane with 3-glycidoxypropyltrimethoxysilane (KH-560), while the resin cured by nitrogen-containing phosphorus flame-retardant (PTDP) curing agent.
 The flame-retardant coating (PTDP/SiR) has outstanding hardness, water resistance, solvent resistance and it is appropriate for utilising in wood surfaces.